linode/docs/docs/websites/nginx/install-nginx-ubuntu-14-04.md

             exit 0
         ~~~

-9. Make the file executable and add it to the default run levels.
+9. Make the file executable and add it to the default run levels:

         sudo chmod +x /etc/init.d/nginx
         sudo /usr/sbin/update-rc.d -f nginx defaults

-10. Start NGINX.
+10. Start Nginx:

         sudo service nginx start

-##Testing NGINX
+## Testing Nginx

-Regardless of installation source or method, NGINX can be tested by navigating to your Linode's IP address or FQDN in your browser.
+Regardless of installation source or method, Nginx can be tested by navigating to your Linode's IP address or FQDN in your browser.
 You should see the NGINX welcome banner shown below.

 ![Nginx welcome](/docs/assets/nginx-welcome.png)